COVID-19 Frequently Asked Questions

 Scrubs worn as clinic attire may be laundered at home.

-There is a shortage of disposable gowns.
 Can I use a fabric lab coat instead of a gown?

 The use of lab coats instead of gowns is discouraged and should only be used as a last resort because they do not provide the same degree of protection.
 Most lab coats have V-necks and/or do not have elastic bands at the wrists.
 Because of their design, they can expose the healthcare worker’s skin/clothing at the neck and wrist area.